 "Touring the Loire Valley & Paris chateaux in the Rolls Royce Dawn Drophead is a unique luxury experience"

 The Rolls Royce Dawn two-door convertible in Powder Blue is sleek, attractive and comfortable.
-And the dream car for a luxury tour of the Loire Valley, Paris and Fontainebleau.
+The ideal car for a luxury tour of the Loire Valley, via Paris and Fontainebleau.

 Everything was planned at the last minute as Covid restrictions in the UK were bouncing up and down faster than a bumbling Prime Minister caught on a zip wire.